J-1 Student Intern Application

 - Methods of performance evaluation and the frequency of supervision.

 OIS will issue the DS-7002 to the NC State University Host Department.
 The NC State University Host Department should sign the DS-7002 and forward it to the student intern for signature.
-OIS will provide the link to the online application center along with the DS-7002 where the student can go to formally apply.
+Once OIS receives completed, signed DS-7002, a link to the online application will be provided to the prospective student intern.

 IMPORTANT: The application must be submitted at least 60 days before the expected start date for the internship.
 In the online application, the prospective student intern will provide biographical and academic information and upload the required support documents in .PDF format.